 15. Sumo Wrestling

 Watching sumo wrestling at a professional sumo tournament is one of the most unique and interesting things you can do in Tokyo.
 Sumo is considered Japan’s national sport and watching a sumo tournament is exciting, especially since the crowd is very passionate about the matches.
 In addition to being a sporting event, sumo is also a fascinating cultural experience as the matches include many ancient Japanese rituals and traditions such as singing and foot stomping.
 Tokyo hosts three professional sumo tournaments at the Ryogoku Kokugikan arena each year (in January, May and September) each lasting fifteen days.
-Tickets go on sale more than a month in advance of the first day and you can buy them online from the official website. – Matilda of The Travel Sisters
+If you are visiting in September, you can reserve your tickets here.
+Just make sure to book in advance, as tickets sell out quickly. – Matilda of The Travel Sisters

 16. Kabukiza Tokyo National Theater

 For hundreds of years, traditional Kabuki has been performed on prominent stages across Japan.
 I loved being overwhelmed by the over-the-top costumes and makeup on the performers, who were traditionally male.
 Don’t forget to bring a bento box for the lunch intermission. – Halef of The Round The World Guys

 There are numerous kimono rental services as well as places that sell kimonos in Asakusa.
 As an older part of Tokyo with the historic Senso-ji, this is the ideal place to put on the traditional garments and roam the streets like it’s the 19th or 20th century.
 It also makes for great photos!
 If you are visiting during the hotter months, I recommend asking for a yukata, the summer version of kimono, instead.
 It has fewer layers and looks pretty similar. – Nam of Laugh Travel Eat